Universally Consistent K-Sample Tests via Dependence Measures: Acknowledgments

-\paragraph{Acknowledgements} This work is graciously supported by the Defense Advanced Research Projects Agency (DARPA) Lifelong Learning Machines program through contract FA8650-18-2-7834, the National Institute of Health awards RO1MH120482 and T32GM119998, and the National Science Foundation award DMS-1921310, and Microsoft Research.
-The authors would also like to acknowledge Dr. Russell Lyons, Dr. Minh Tang, Mr. Ronak Mehta, Mr. Eric W. Bridgeford, and the rest of the NeuroData family at Johns Hopkins University for helpful feedback throughout the development process.
+This work is supported by the Defense Advanced Research Projects Agency (DARPA) Lifelong Learning Machines program through contract FA8650-18-2-7834, the National Institutes of Health awards RO1MH120482 and T32GM119998, and the National Science Foundation award DMS-1921310 and DMS-2113099.
+The authors would like to thank the editor, two anonymous reviewers, Dr. Russell Lyons, Dr. Minh Tang, Mr. Ronak Mehta, Mr. Eric W. Bridgeford, and the rest of the NeuroData group at Johns Hopkins University for valuable feedback.